SamSherrill/games-comparison/current-dev-plans.md

 - Later: We want to pull price in at some point, once we're ready to provide a list of games that some entered users don't own.
 But for now, we won't do that.

 - Console logs in terminal we wrote while trouble shooting steamUser update issues

+- Games showing up multiple times in games table that have the same appid but slightly different variations of same name & gamebanner.
+EX: Endless Legend in sammysticks' library
+- Alphabetical order prioritizes capital letters over lower case.
+Example from sammysticks' library: FTL is listed higher than Factorio

 - *Warnings in VSCode terminal*